The Yellow and Blue 10-Point Plan will be discussed in detail through a series

-These will take place via Zoom with each call concentrating on a number of the points.
-It is hoped that
+These will take place via Zoom Webinars with each concentrating on a number of the points.
+It is

-many people as possible will be able to listen in and take part, but it is recognised that not everyone
+hoped that as many people as possible will be able to listen in and take part, but it is recognised that

 The Plan was developed by a group of Dons fans in consultation with a range of

-aim of which is to inspire a new direction for the Dons Trust and AFC Wimbledon.
+stakeholders.
+The aim of which is to inspire a new direction for the Dons Trust and AFC

 The Dons Trust Board (DTB) has made it clear that it wants to have a strategy discussion and the Plan is

 a contribution towards that.
 Others may have different views and are also free to make their own